-systemd-veritysetup-generator — Unit generator for integrity protected block devices
+systemd-veritysetup-generator — Unit generator for verity protected block devices

 systemd-veritysetup-generator is a generator that translates kernel command line options

-configuring integrity-protected block devices (verity) into native systemd units early at boot and when
+configuring verity protected block devices into native systemd units early at boot and when

 configuration of the system manager is reloaded.
 This will create